TriplyDB/Documentation/docs/triplydb-js/index.md

 ---
-title: "TriplyDB.js"
+title: 'TriplyDB.js'
-path: "/docs/triplydb-js"
+path: '/docs/triplydb-js'
 ---

 **TriplyDB.js** is the official programming library for interacting with [TriplyDB](https://triply.cc/docs/triply-db-getting-started).
 TriplyDB.js allows you to automate operations that would otherwise be performed in the TriplyDB GUI.

 TriplyDB.js is implemented in [TypeScript](https://www.typescriptlang.org).
 TypeScript is a type-safe language that transpiles to [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
 This allows you to use TriplyDB.js in web browsers as well as on servers (using [Node.js](https://nodejs.org)).
-The source code is available on [GitHub](https://github.com/TriplyDB/TriplyDB-JS).
+TriplyDB.js is open source and its source code is published on [GitHub](https://github.com/TriplyDB/TriplyDB-JS).

 Please contact [support@triply.cc](mailto:support@triply.cc) for questions and suggestions.

 ## Getting started

 This section gets you up and running with TriplyDB.js.
-These scripts will use TriplyDB.js to interact with one or more TriplyDB instances.
-Some of the documented steps are generic for setting up a modern TypeScript project, while others are specific for interacting with TriplyDB instances.
-The examples in the documentation expect that you've set up your project according to the guidelines specified below.
+We will create an example project that allows us to interact with one or more TriplyDB servers.
+We will document all the steps involved; this includes steps that are necessary to set up a new TypeScript project.

 ### Setting up a read-only project

-In this section we set up a read-only project.
-This allows us to focus on setting up the TypeScript/JavaScript aspects of the project correctly, while using public data from the TriplyDB instance located at <https://triplydb.com>.
+In this section we set up an example TypeScript project that reads public data from a TriplyDB server.
+This allows us to focus on setting up the TypeScript aspects of the project correctly, while using public data from the TriplyDB server located at <https://triplydb.com>.
 With a read-only project you can only retrieve information from TriplyDB and not modify any information on triplyDB.
-This is useful for projects where you do not want to modify any data and only retrieve information, for example use a saved query API.

-1. Install [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com) on your system.
-See [common steps to install Node.js and Yarn](common-steps-to-install) for more information.
+1. Install [Node.js](https://nodejs.org) on your system.
+See [common steps to install Node.js](common-steps-to-install) for more information.

 2. Create a directory for your project: